 Step 4: Select Forget This Network and then press Forget to confirm.

-Now you are able to reconnect your network.
+Now you can reconnect your network.
 Reenter your Wi-Fi password and check whether your Wi-Fi is available or not.

-Another possible way to solve your Wi-Fi problem is to reboot your router.
+Another possible way to solve your iPhone says Wi-Fi password is an incorrect problem is to reboot your router.
 Chances are that you could get into Wi-Fi trouble when your router gets busy.
 Therefore, restart it and check if your Wi-Fi password works now.

 Step 1: Go to Settings in your iPhone;